 As ever, and yet always somehow in newly arresting fashion, Paul O. Zelinsky’s work thrillingly shows us the events of the story while guiding us beyond them to the truths that have made it endure.

-Jacob Ludwig Karl, the elder of the brothers Grimm, was born in 1785, and Wilhelm Karl in the following year.
-They both studied at Marburg, and from 1808 to 1829 mainly worked in Kassel as state-appointed librarians, Jacob also assisting… More about Brothers Grimm
+Jacob Grimm (1785–1863) and Wilhelm Grimm (1786–1859) were born in Hanau, Germany.
+They both studied at Marburg, and from 1808 to 1829 mainly worked in Kassel as state-appointed librarians.
+Both brothers had been professors at Göttingen for several years when, in 1837, they… More about Brothers Grimm